 Know when you go

-- Dogs are not allowed in the natural area because they can damage sensitive habitat and threaten wildlife.
-Dogs are allowed on leash in all Oregon City parks.
+- Dogs and other pets are not allowed, because they can damage sensitive habitat and threaten wildlife.
+Dogs are allowed on leash in all Oregon City parks, including Canemah Children's Park right in front of Canemah Bluff.

 - Hunting is not allowed.